 - Item Not Received – You bought something but didn’t receive it.
 (Wait at least 3 days from the transaction date to give your seller enough time to ship the item.)

-Here's how to open a dispute:
+Here's how to open a dispute.

-- Go to Summary.
+- Go to the Resolution Centre.

-- Click Dispute a Transaction.
+- Click Report a Problem.

 You have been logged out to help protect your account.